HPC-Research-Lab/STMatch/README.md

 ## Overview

-SampleMine is a general-purpose system for subgraph pattern mining based on subgraph enumeration and sampling.
-Example tasks that SampleMine supports are:
+Libra is a general-purpose system for subgraph pattern matching.

 ## Building Libra